policy updates

-From 26 June 2024, AEWV holders at ANZSCO skill levels 4 and 5 without residency pathways can no longer sponsor partner and dependent child visas.
-Exemptions apply for Green List holders, sector agreements, and workers earning 1.5× median wage.
+From 26 June 2024, AEWV holders at ANZSCO skill levels 4 and 5 without a residency pathway can no longer sponsor partner and dependent child visas.

 Effective 26 June 2024, Accredited Employer Work Visa holders at ANZSCO skill levels 4 and 5 without residency pathways can no longer sponsor partner and dependent child visas (including work, visitor, and student categories).